 The agency that owns the camera provides SPD personnel with instruction on its use.
 The cameras are fairly basic and therefore are easy to operate with minimal instruction.
-There would be very few SPD members using these cameras and they are not used often.
+There would be very few SPD members using these cameras, and those using them would be familiar with their operation.
+Training will also be provided in accordance with the Surveillance Technology Use Policy.